MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-india-plan.md

 With Operator Connect for India:

-- **You'll need to acquire the appropriate license from your carrier in India.** Whether you have an existing Teams Phone license or not, for example, a license included with an E5 license, you'll still need to purchase a license from your India carrier.
-For more information, see **ADD LINKS TO THREE CARRIER SITES ON THE OC DIRECTORY HERE.**
+- **You'll need to acquire the appropriate license from your carrier in India.** Whether you have an existing Teams Phone license or not--for example, a phone license included with an E5 license--you'll still need to purchase a license from your India carrier.
+For more information, see **ADD LINKS TO OC DIRECTORY CARRIER PAGES HERE.**

 - **ADD SOMETHING ABOUT OSP SUPPORT.**